Pedro Guerrero (first baseman/outfielder): Los Angeles Dodgers

 In 1982, Guerrero won a Silver Slugger Award for his offensive performance as an outfielder.
 He also became the first Dodger to hit 30 home runs and steal 20 bases in a season, and he did it again the following year.
-In 1985, Guerrero tied a major league record with 15 home runs in June, and also tied the Los Angeles season record of 33.
-He reached base 14 consecutive times that year, two short of the record set by Ted Williams, and led the league in slugging, on-base and home run percentage.
+In 1985, Guerrero tied a major league record with 15 home runs in June and also tied the Los Angeles season record of 33.
+He reached base 14 consecutive times that year, two short of the record set by Ted Williams, and led the league in slugging, on-base, and home run percentage.

 Guerrero was an aggressive base runner but a poor slider.
 He ruptured a tendon sliding in spring training and missed most of the 1986 season, after which he ran less frequently.
-But in 1987, he batted .338 and won the UPI's Comeback Player of the Year award.
+However, in 1987, he batted .338 and won the UPI's Comeback Player of the Year award.
 His batting average that year was the highest by any Dodger since the .346 recorded by Tommy Davis in 1962.

 The Dodgers shifted him from the outfield to a starter at third base as a replacement for the departing Ron Cey.
 He also played sporadically at first base as the need arose.
 Although he gained a reputation for being shaky at third, he was statistically one of the best in the league at getting to the ball.

 St. Louis Cardinals

 During Los Angeles' 1988 championship season, he was traded to the Cardinals for pitcher John Tudor.

-In 1989, Guerrero earned MVP consideration, batting .311 with 17 home runs, a career-high 117 RBIs and a league-high 42 doubles.
+In 1989, Guerrero earned MVP consideration, batting .311 with 17 home runs, a career-high 117 RBIs, and tying Tim Wallach with a league-high 42 doubles.
 His production fell off sharply afterwards.
-In 1992, a shoulder injury limited him to 43 games, and he finished his major league career batting just .219 with one home run for the season.
+In 1992, a shoulder injury limited him to 43 games, the last of his major league career; he finished the season batting just .219 with one home run.

-Independent leagues and Mexico
+Independent, Mexican, and minor leagues

 In 1993, after becoming a free agent and not finding a new major league team, Guerrero signed with the independent Sioux Falls Canaries of the Northern League.
 He split the season between the Canaries and the Charros de Jalisco of the Mexican League.
-He returned to the Canaries in 1994, then made one more attempt at a comeback in 1995 with the Midland Angels, the Double-A farm team of the California Angels before retiring.
+He returned to the Canaries in 1994.

+Guerrero signed a minor league contract with the California Angels in December 1994.
+In January, the team asked him to be a replacement player during the ongoing strike, but Guerrero refused.
+He said he would consider breaking the strike if the Angels would pay him more.
+He played for the Double-A Midland Angels in 1995 before retiring.

 Career statistics

-In 1,536 games spanning 15 seasons, Guerrero recorded a .300 batting average (1,618-for-5,392) with 730 runs, 267 doubles, 29 triples, 215 home runs, 898 RBI, 97 stolen bases, 609 base on balls, .370 on-base percentage and .480 slugging percentage.
-He posted a .977 fielding percentage playing at all three outfield positions and at first, second and third base.
+In 1,536 games spanning 15 seasons, Guerrero recorded a .300 batting average (1,618-for-5,392) with 730 runs, 267 doubles, 29 triples, 215 home runs, 898 RBI, 97 stolen bases, 609 bases on balls, .370 on-base percentage and .480 slugging percentage.
+He posted a .977 fielding percentage playing at all three outfield positions and first, second and third base.
 In 26 postseason games, Guerrero hit .225 (20-for-89) with 7 runs, 4 home runs, 16 RBI and 13 walks.